 3. Invest your tax refund to meet short- and long-term goals.

 Investing your refund can help you reach both your short and long-term goals.
 For example, saving your tax refund enables you to save up for that new car you’ve always wanted or go on a trip you’ve been dreaming about.
-While this may feel like you’re simply splurging on a big ticket purchase, you’re actually working toward a goal and reducing the need to take out a huge loan or put it on a credit card, which just creates more debt.
+While this may feel like you’re simply splurging on a big-ticket purchase, you’re actually working toward a goal and reducing the need to take out a huge loan or put it on a credit card, which just creates more debt.
 Or you could work toward a long-term goal, such as buying a home.
 Saving your tax refund each year can help you increase the down payment you make on a home, which could mean a smaller monthly payment.
 To help plan for how much you might receive, a tax refund estimator can help you determine how much you should expect from your IRS refund.

 For many of us, retirement feels so far away.
 Yet saving for your retirement is one of the best ways to use your tax refund.
 Even if you’re in your 20s or 30s, putting away a consistent monthly amount in tax deferred investments like an employer-sponsored 401(k) savings plan now means the money you’ve invested will have the potential to earn compound interest over the years, all making a larger nest egg for retirement.

-With more and more people living longer in retirement, you’ll probably need more savings than you’ve anticipated.
 Your tax refund can help give your retirement savings a boost if you haven’t started investing in a plan yet or want to increase the money you’ve set aside for your golden years.
 And it’s always a good idea to get a head start on planning for your future financial, medical and legal needs.

 5. Enjoy peace of mind.